nukopian/DBIx-Squirrel/README.md

 Calling `do` in scalar-context works just as it does when using the `DBI`, although there are a few more calling forms.

-Calling `do` in list-context, however, is new behaviour resulting in a list comprised of the number of rows affected by the statement followed by the statement handle:
+Calling `do` in list-context, however, is new behaviour and results in the return of a list comprised of the number of rows affected by the statement followed by the statement handle:

     ($rows, $sth) = $dbh->do($statement)
                 or die $dbh->errstr;